 Applied and Technical Studiesufv.ca/trades

-At UFV, we can put students where people gather for fun or relaxation.
-Whether it is at a front-desk of a hotel planning parties or events for a ballroom or convention centre or arranging a wedding, you could be there.
+UFV can put students where people gather for fun or relaxation.
+Whether it is at a front desk of a hotel planning parties or events for a ballroom or convention centre or arranging a wedding, students could be there.

-The Hospitality Event Planning certificate will prepare you for entry-level positions in the areas of the hospitality tourism industry.
-The training will provide you with "real" situations that will build confidence while developing skills and abilities expected by today's employers.
+The Hospitality Event Planning certificate will prepare students for entry-level positions in the areas of the hospitality tourism industry.
+The training will provide students with "real" situations that will build confidence while developing skills and abilities expected by today's employers.

-After successfully completing the program, students will be prepared for employment opportunities in areas such as hotels, shopping centers, destination marketing organizations, cruise ships, health care institutions, sports and entertainment facilities, convention centers, and celebration décor companies.
+After successfully completing the program, students will be prepared for employment opportunities in areas such as hotels, shopping centres, destination marketing organizations, cruise ships, health care institutions, sports and entertainment facilities, convention centres, and celebration décor companies.